LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 data_new.info() # checking datatypes
 profile_data_new = ProfileReport(data_new)
 profile_data_new
+profile_data_new.to_file('Asylum_Seekers_new.html')

 ```

 ### Results from Ydata profile reiterate
-1. 427 missing cells
+1. 432 missing cells
-2. 7 Categorical Varaible types: Northwest Territories, Nunavut, Outside Canada, Yukon, Prince Edward Island,  Other Offices, Newfoundland and Labrador; the values on the variables were '0' and NaN
+2. 7 Categorical Variable types: Northwest Territories, Nunavut, Outside Canada, Yukon, Prince Edward Island,  Other Offices, Newfoundland and Labrador; the values on the variables were '0' and NaN
 3. 37 Numeric variable types used were:
 - Highly positively correlated i.e. the variables have a strong relationship with each other.
 - Positively Skewed Data Distribution